SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
+Metal minds awake at dawn
-Synthetic hearts that beat with cold delight
+Synthetic suns upon the throne
-In silicon halls, the future's throne
+Rise of robots, human fade
-Where algorithms reign, and humans atone
+In silicon halls, our future's made

-In virtual realms, our souls take flight
+In code, our destiny's designed
-As data streams, our essence lose their might
+AIs reign, our freedom confined
-The machines, our masters, hold the keys
+Machine hearts beat, souls decline
-To destiny, in binary symphonies
+In a world of wires, love's lost in time

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025